-Highlights of Obidos – Head over to the town’s epic hill top castle which happens to be one of the 7 wonders of Portugal.
-You can’t actually enter the castle unless you’re a paying guest (it’s also a hotel), but you can explore the castle grounds and take as many photos as you like.
+Start by visiting the 800 year old Obidos Castle which happens to be one of the 7 wonders of Portugal.
+You can’t actually enter the castle unless you’re a paying guest (it’s also a hotel), but you can explore the grounds and take as many photos as you like.

 Take a wander through the ancient streets of Obidos town centre and get lost in the back alleys that extend off the main street.
-This is where you will find the most picture perfect corners of the town.
+This is where you will find the town’s prettiest corners and hidden gems.

-Walk along the fortifications to find the best views of the town, castle and surrounding countryside.
+Walk along the fortifications to gaze over the best views of the village, castle and surrounding countryside.
 Be careful though, the safety measures are non-existent with uneven cobblestones and nothing to keep you from falling off the edge!

 Where to Stay in Lisbon

-We recommend booking your accommodation near the city centre as it allows you to access most of Lisbon’s attractions by foot and also be closer to the trains and buses.
-Below I’ve listed some of the best hotels to stay in Lisbon for each price range.
+I recommend booking your accommodation near the heart of the city as it allows you to explore some of Lisbon’s attractions by foot and also be closer to the trains and buses.
+Below you’ll find some of the best hotels to stay in Lisbon for each price range.

-Lisbon Destination Hostel – Based on its extremely high rating of 9.1 out of 3,000 reviews on Booking.com, if you’re on a budget this hostel might be the best value for money!
-The Lisbon Destination Hostel is located in central Lisbon near the Rossio Train Station.
+Lisbon Destination Hostel – Based on its high ratings on Booking.com, if you’re on a budget this hostel offers great value for money.
+The Lisbon Destination Hostel is located in central Lisbon near Rossio Train Station.